 Tax on net income from professional activities or from carrying on a trade or business is collected by assessment.
 Quarterly instalments might be assessed on an estimated basis and credited against the final income tax burden.

 Capital gains (sale of shares) are subject to a flat tax rate of 25% plus a solidarity surcharge which is basically withheld at source.
-Special rules apply on the taxation of capital gains from the sale of a significant interest in a business (1% or more).
-Capital gains qualify for an 'investor's allowance' of EUR 801 per taxpayer but related expenses cannot be deducted.
+Capital gains qualify for an 'investor's allowance' of EUR 801 per taxpayer and year but related expenses cannot be deducted.
 This amount is doubled in the case of married taxpayers filing jointly.
+Special rules apply on the taxation of capital gains from the sale of a significant interest in a corporation (1% or more).

 Other capital gains are taxable in Germany at individual progressive rates only if the sale is within one year (for movable assets) or ten years (for real property) after the purchase date.
-These capital gains are only taxable if the profit exceeds EUR 600 per annum.
-Further tax relief may be applicable if the property was used for private purposes.
+These capital gains are only taxable if the profit exceeds EUR 600 per year in total.
+Further tax relief may be applicable under specific conditions if the property was used for private purposes.

 Dividend income is subject to a flat tax rate of 25% plus solidarity surcharge which is basically withheld at source.
 Dividend income qualifies for an investor's allowance of EUR 801 per taxpayer, whereas related expenses cannot be deducted.
 This amount is doubled in the case of married taxpayers filing jointly.